RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 ## Monitoring and Troubleshooting
 To get inside your Vagrant Virtual Machine to see what's going on, type `vagrant ssh` into the command line (NB: you must be in the same directory that the Vagrantfile is in for this to work)

-You can check that the Docker containers were all created and are on the correct ports by typing `docker ps` which lists all the running Docker containers in the VM.
-You should see an output a bit like this:
+You can check that the Docker containers were all created and are on the correct ports by typing `docker-compose ps` or `docker ps` which lists all the running Docker containers in the VM.
+You should see an output a bit like this, showing the services, each with a named container, and port mapping etc.

-![]
+![images/docker-ps-docker-compose-ps.png]

-To see the logs of all the different services all together, with nice colour highlighting and timestamps, you can use `docker-compose logs -f -t` to connect to the logging output.
+To see the logs of **all** the different services all together, with nice colour highlighting for each service and timestamps, you can use `docker-compose logs -f -t` to connect to the logging output. (the switches `-f` and `-t` make the output 'follow' and 'timestamped' respectively.
 To disconnect without stopping the containers, just use Ctrl+C. You should see something like the following output:

 ![](images/docker-compose-logs-example.png)